obscuredetour/simply-nav/README.md

 ---
-title: Simply Navigation
+title: Simply Navigation readme
 ---

-# This is a dead simple lightweight navigation built with flexbox and vanilla JavaScript
+# Simply Navigation
-[Demo is here](https://codepen.io/obscuredetour/full/XxNWLY/)
+This is a dead simple lightweight navigation built with flexbox and vanilla JavaScript [Demo is here](https://codepen.io/obscuredetour/full/XxNWLY/)

 ## The gist